Ernanm280/azure-network-protocols/README.md

 **3. Observing SSH Traffic**

-- In the Windows 10 VM, open Wireshark and start a packet capture.
-- Filter for SSH traffic in Wireshark.
-- Using PowerShell in the Windows 10 VM, SSH into the Ubuntu VM using its private IP address:
-  - `ssh labuser@<private IP address>`
-- Type commands (e.g., username, password) in the Linux SSH session and observe SSH traffic in Wireshark.
-- Exit the SSH connection by typing `exit` and pressing [Enter].
+I opened Wireshark on the Windows 10 VM and started a packet capture to observe network traffic.
+After, I applied a filter for SSH traffic so I could focus only on SSH packets.
+Next, I opened PowerShell and used the SSH command to connect to the Linux VM using its private IP address and the labuser account.
+Once connected, I entered the required login information and ran a few commands in the SSH session.
+While doing this, I observed the SSH traffic in Wireshark and saw the packets being transmitted between the Windows 10 VM and the Linux VM.
+This demontrates how SSH enables secure remote communication between two systems.
+After finished observing the traffic, I typed `exit` and pressed Enter to close the SSH connection.

 <img width="746" height="484" alt="image" src="https://github.com/user-attachments/assets/41e9dc17-1c21-4f78-861f-1005bffa1545" />
 <img width="1221" height="566" alt="Screenshot 2026-02-24 202054" src="https://github.com/user-attachments/assets/09d8b753-4c66-44f3-bea7-886af2b5f5cd" />
 <img width="1406" height="826" alt="Screenshot 2026-02-24 201620" src="https://github.com/user-attachments/assets/198ba6a0-08b9-4067-b40b-2fecfcac71fe" />

 **4. Observing DHCP Traffic**

-- Back in Wireshark, filter for DHCP traffic.
-- In the Windows 10 VM, attempt to issue a new IP address using the Command Line:
-  - `ipconfig /renew`
-- Observe DHCP traffic appearing in Wireshark.
+I went back to Wireshark and applied a DHCP filter to display only DHCP-related traffic.
+After setting the filter, I opened Command Prompt on the Windows 10 VM and entered the command `ipconfig /renew` to request a new IP address from the network.
+While the command was running, I observed DHCP traffic appearing in Wireshark.
+The capture showed the communication between the virtual machine and the DHCP server as the system requested and received IP configuration information.
+This demonstrated how DHCP automatically assigns IP addresses and network settings to devices on a network.

 <img width="960" height="682" alt="Screenshot 2026-02-24 204137" src="https://github.com/user-attachments/assets/5dad524f-8a8f-469f-b5ed-71913330f7e6" />
 <img width="1242" height="577" alt="Screenshot 2026-02-24 204753" src="https://github.com/user-attachments/assets/41814628-72d3-45a9-a9b2-7b0b100df463" />

 **5. Observing DNS Traffic**

-- Back in Wireshark, filter for DNS traffic.
-- In the Windows 10 VM, use `nslookup` to resolve the IP addresses of `google.com` and `disney.com`:
-  - `nslookup google.com`
-  - `nslookup disney.com`
-- Observe DNS traffic in Wireshark.
+I applied a DNS filter to view only DNS-related traffic.
+After applying the filter, I opened Command Prompt on the Windows 10 VM and used the `nslookup` command to find the IP addresses of google.com and disney.com.
+When I entered `nslookup google.com` and `nslookup disney.com`, Wireshark captured the DNS request and response packets.
+The request showed my computer asking the DNS server for the IP address of each domain, and the response showed the DNS server returning the corresponding IP address.
+This demonstrated how DNS is used to translate domain names into IP addresses so computers can communicate with each other over the network.

 <img width="879" height="533" alt="Screenshot 2026-02-24 205139" src="https://github.com/user-attachments/assets/e3ce49c9-4e38-4c8e-8a22-62dd867e4f02" />
 <img width="473" height="342" alt="Screenshot 2026-02-24 205818" src="https://github.com/user-attachments/assets/f6252881-980c-4e05-8a90-52f74e00f078" />
 <img width="1538" height="865" alt="Screenshot 2026-02-24 205837" src="https://github.com/user-attachments/assets/005ce102-9125-4095-b074-77e40418dfdb" />